michaelmassoni/obsidian-soc-toolkit/README.md

 # IP Reputation Analysis Tool for Obsidian

-This Obsidian plugin scans your notes for public IPv4 and IPv6 addresses and checks their reputation using VirusTotal and AbuseIPDB APIs.
+An Obsidian plugin that scans your note for public IP addresses and checks their reputation using VirusTotal and AbuseIPDB APIs.

 ## Features

-- Automatically detects public IPv4 and IPv6 addresses in your notes
+- Scans notes for both IPv4 and IPv6 addresses
 - Checks IP reputation using VirusTotal and AbuseIPDB APIs
-- Adds inline annotations with reputation data
-- Caches results to minimise API calls
+- Caches results to minimize API calls
-- Configurable cache duration
-- Command palette integration
+- Customisable output format for both APIs
+- Example output preview

 ## Installation